At the conclusion of this activity, participants should be better able to:

 School of Medicine, Department of Pediatrics, Division of Neurology

-Faculty members have no relevant relationships to disclose.
+Faculty members have no relevant financial relationships to disclose.
 Faculty members do not plan on discussing unlabeled/investigational uses of a commercial product.

 Ilana Hardesty, Senior Operations Manager, Boston University Chobanian & Avedisian School of Medicine CCE, has no relevant financial relationships to disclose.